-We've been providing nurturing care to newborns and evidence based education to parents in the DC area since 2010.
-Our Registered Nurses (RN) and Newborn Care Providers (NCP) support families with their single babies, twins and triplets.
-Our role is to help parents feel confident and healthy in the family home.
+We've been the authority on newborn care and education to parents in the DC area since 2010.
+Our Registered Nurses (RN) and Newborn Care Providers (NCP) give postpartum support to families with single babies, twins and triplets.
+Our role is to help parents be confident and healthy while providing qualified care to infants.

-Part of what makes our team elite is that our Registered Nurses, Licensed Practical Nurses and NCP’s have the highest level of training and continuing education available.
-Let Mommy Sleep is the only agency in the country awarded a government contract to teach Newborn Care.
-Our courses are featured at the Fairfax County Adult Continuing Education (ACE) program and are also available online.
+Our team has the highest level of training and continuing education available as we're the only agency in the country awarded a government contract to teach Newborn Care.
+These courses are part of the Fairfax County Adult Continuing Education (ACE) program and are also available online.
 Our Nurses are all clinically licensed as well.